-Davis, a Democrat, was the representative for Missouri's 14th congressional district from 1883 to 1885.
+Davis was the representative for Missouri’s 14th congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Mar 1879 to Mar 1885, Davis missed 350 of 1,122 roll call votes, which is 31.2%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.